zairullahdev/Alexandra.gif/README.md

  apt update

 # If you do it in Linux Machine, Just use Sudo In step 2 and 3 command, don't use sudo in Termux

+Still maintenance for Adding Some Packages, So Please wait